Edo-analyst/SQL_Data_Warehouse_Project/README.md

 This project focuses on:

-1. **Data Architecture**:
-   Building a scalable and organized data warehouse using the Medallion Architecture: Bronze, Silver, and Gold layers.
+1. **Data Architecture**: Building a scalable and organized data warehouse using the Medallion Architecture.

-3. **ETL Pipelines**:
-   Extracting, transforming, and loading data from source systems into the warehouse.
+2. **ETL Pipelines**:  Extracting, transforming, and loading data from source systems into the warehouse.

-5. **Data Modeling**:
-   Building fact and dimension tables structured optimized for analytical queries.
+3. **Data Modeling**: Building fact and dimension tables structured optimized for analytical queries.

-7. **Analytics & Reporting**:
-   Creating SQL-based reports and dashboards to deliver actionable insights and support data-driven decision-making.
+4. **Analytics & Reporting**: Creating SQL-based reports and dashboards to deliver actionable insights.

 ## 🧱 Data Architecture

-The data architecture for this project is:
+The data architecture is designed around the Medallion Architecture framework, organized into Bronze, Silver, and Gold layers.

 ![Data Architecture](images/Data_Architecture.png)

+1. **Bronze Layer**: Stores raw, unprocessed data directly ingested from source systems.
+Data is loaded from CSV files into a SQL Server database.

+2. **Silver Layer**: Applies data cleaning, standardization, and normalization to ensure data quality and consistency, making it suitable for analysis.

+3. **Gold Layer**: Stores curated, business-ready datasets organized into star schema models, optimized for reporting and analytical queries.